Netanyahu slams US for ‘withholding’ weapons to Israel

 Israeli Prime Minister Benjamin Netanyahu has criticised the administration of President Joe Biden for “withholding weapons” to Israel in recent months as it presses its war on Gaza.

-Netanyahu said in a video statement on Tuesday that it was “inconceivable” that the US had been “withholding weapons and ammunitions to Israel” in recent months.
+Netanyahu said in a video statement on Tuesday that it was “inconceivable” that the United States had been “withholding weapons and ammunitions to Israel” in recent months.

 Keep readinglist of 3 items